lombao/lbtetrix/README.md

 # lbtetrix
 Tetris clone using perl gtk2

-This is yet another Tetris clone, in a single file, developed in Perl using Gtk2 and Cairo
+This is yet another Tetris clone.
+Nothing special here.

-It is currenly under development, it works, more or less, but it is not finished.
+Developed using PERL and GTK2 and CAIRO

+This is a work in a progres, it is fairy advanced, you can play, but I would like to improve the user interface and make it a bit less ugly.

-You can play try it
+You can play it with:
   perl lbtetrix.pl

-Any suggestions are welcome
+Any suggestions, ideas or bug reports are welcome